VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Experimental Details and Data

-In the table below, we summarize the number of unique images and subjects used to evaluate each label in the segmentation analysis (Section~\ref{segmentation_results}).
-All evaluations that involve an \textit{anatomical} label use the same set of evaluation images, so we group them together below.
+In the table below, we summarize the number of unique images from held-out subjects used when comparing \vxp segmentation accuracy to SynthSeg~\citep{billot2023synthseg} and individual specialist models.
+These evaluations use the same set of anatomical test images (Appendix~\ref{appendix-anatomy-datasets}), so we group them together below.